 I often think that Edith Frank is a forgotten hero.
 She was stuck with so many people in such a small space while desperately avoiding being discovered.
 That would be challenging to anyone’s health.
 But Edith could not afford to lose her sanity, not even for one second.v

 She was born in the German city of Aachen, close to the Dutch border, on 16 January 1900.
-Aachen is only a 20 minutes journey from Maastricht in the Netherlands
+Aachen is only a 20 minutes journey from Maastricht in the Netherlands.

 She was the fourth child in a wealthy Jewish family.
 Her parents ran a family business, trading in scrap metal, machinery and parts, boilers, other appliances, and semi-finished products.

-In 1924, Edith met Otto Frank and they were married on May 12, 1925 in Aachen’s synagogue.
-Their first daughter, Margot, was born in 1926 whereas their second daughter, Anne, was born in 1929.
+In 1924, Edith met Otto Frank.
+They were married on 12 May 1925, in Aachen’s synagogue.
+Their first daughter, Margot, was born in 1926, whereas their second daughter, Anne, was born in 1929.

 According to Otto, Edith suffered more from their arguments than Anne did.
-‘Of course, I was worried about my wife and Anne not having a good relationship.
+“Of course, I was worried about my wife and Anne not having a good relationship.
 However, she truly was an excellent mother, who put her children above all else.
-She often complained that Anne would oppose everything she did, but she was comforted to know that Anne trusted in me.’
+She often complained that Anne would oppose everything she did, but she was comforted to know that Anne trusted in me.”

 It gives me comfort to believe that Edith is now celebrating her birthday with her family in heaven.
-And if the stars sparkle more brightly tonight I will know she had a good birthday.
-Happy birthday Edith Frank.
+And if the stars sparkle more brightly tonight, I will know she had a good birthday.
+Happy Birthday, Edith Frank.